|Semester 2, 2022 Toowoomba On-campus|

 This course introduces students to the world of accounting.
 Designed to provide a solid foundation for further study in both accounting and non-accounting disciplines, the course provides a logical introduction to the accounting environment and to the common financial accounting (external) reports and management accounting (internal) tools used for decision making purposes.

 On successful completion of this course students should be able to:

-- communicate clearly using professional literacies which include an understanding of fundamental financial and management accounting concepts, terminology, theories and processes
+- Communicate clearly using professional literacies which include describing and applying fundamental financial and management accounting concepts, terminology, theories and processes;

-- understand the use of basic financial reports in communicating information to stakeholders and in providing relevant information for financial decision making
+- Use basic financial reports to communicate information to stakeholders and to provide relevant information for financial decision making;

-- demonstrate the ability to select and apply appropriate business-related knowledge and technical skills to resolve basic problems whilst considering basic ethical implications.
+- Select and apply appropriate business-related knowledge and technical skills to resolve basic problems whilst considering basic ethical implications.